Car Accident Lawyer in Atlanta, GA

 - There was a breach in the driver’s duty to you

-- This breach caused the accident, which resulted in damages to you
+- This breach caused the accident, which resulted in damages to you and/or your property

 Not necessarily.
 The first course of action will be to determine the value of your case and seek a settlement from the at-fault driver’s insurance company.
 The majority of personal injury lawsuits are settled before they reach the courtroom.
-However, your personal injury attorney should feel comfortable with representing you in court if it becomes necessary to do so
+However, your personal injury attorney should feel comfortable with representing you in court if it becomes necessary to do so.

-No, you are free to file a suit against a government entity when one of its employees causes an accident during the normal scope of employment.
+Yes, you are free to file a suit against a government entity when one of its employees causes an accident during the normal scope of employment.
 However, different time limits and processes apply when filing suit against a governmental entity, so it is strongly recommended that you seek the guidance of a personal injury attorney as soon as possible.

 This is a difficult situation with limited options for damage recovery.
 Some of the things your attorney will look at in cases like these include:

-- Do you have uninsured/underinsured motorist coverage or auto policy that provides medical payments?
+- Do you have uninsured/underinsured motorist coverage or an auto policy that provides medical payments?
 How about health insurance?
 Your own insurance company can be a source of recovery in circumstances like this.

 - Are there other sources of liability and insurance?
 In many circumstances, there is more than one at-fault party.
 Examples of additional sources of liability include the employer of the at-fault driver if the accident occurred in a company vehicle during the normal scope of the driver’s employment or the manufacturer of defective auto parts that may have contributed to the accident.